Strategies to handle the 5G rollout

 How can utilities position themselves to respond to an onslaught of applications?

 For example, applicants may be well into the process of design or installation before realizing that there is inadequate power available in a particular location.
 In areas with underground supply to light poles, this can be an expensive issue (approximately $10,000 or more per location) that can be avoided by working together to identify the most cost-effective solutions ahead of time.
-Anecdotal evidence also indicates that the majority of existing streetlight poles will likely be structurally inadequate to handle the additional approximately 10 percent increase in load applied to them as a result of the 5G equipment.
+Anecdotal evidence also indicates that the majority of existing streetlight poles will likely be structurally inadequate to handle the additional approximately 10% increase in load applied to them as a result of the 5G equipment.
 Structural analysis of proposed locations is an important step in the process.

 As a means to managing the volume of applications, utilities will likely lean on the applicant or the applicant’s engineering vendors to correctly fill out the applications and provide all engineering input.
 Utilities will need robust processes to review and ensure that the applications meet their requirements.